jcjorel/clonesquad-ec2-pet-autoscaler/docs/tutorials/HOWTO_ACME_Optimization_CaseStudy_DevIntPreProd.md

-# Step #1: 'Integration/Development and Pre-production optimization' Quick-Win
+# Step #1: 'Integration/Development and Pre-production optimization'

 ## Additional context:

-ACME is using many small development environments associated to each developper using `t3` burstable instances and *Aurora for PostgreSQL* database.
+ACME is using many small development environments associated to each developper, compound of `t3` burstable instances and *Aurora for PostgreSQL* database.
 ACME would like to optimize these environments by requesting the environment owners (developpers) to explicilty start them when they needed it
-(for instance, when arriving at work in the morning) and that all these development environments be automatically stopped at 8PM each day.
+(for instance, when arriving at work in the morning) and also, have all these development environments automatically stopped at 8PM each day.

-The application has some dependencies between Tiered layers that are not yet removed so the database needs to be started 2 minutes before the Backend instances and the Frontend instances have to be started 2 minutes after the backend ones.
+The application has some dependencies between Tiered layers that are not yet removed so the database needs to be started 2 minutes before the Backend instances and the Frontend instances have to be started 2 minutes after the Backend ones.
 When stopping a whole environment, the sequence must be the opposite.

 > ACME is expecting at least a 40% cost reduction this way in AWS resources linked to Development activities.

-## Proposed improvment using CloneSquad
+## Proposed QwickWin improvment using CloneSquad

-For this "ON/OFF" like use-case, the autoscaling feature is not needed and the proposition will only use the 'static-subfleet', the API Gateway and the builtin scheduler features.
+For this "ON/OFF" like use-case, the autoscaling feature is not needed and the proposal is only to use the 'static-subfleet', the API Gateway and the builtin scheduler features.

 * Find a naming convention for each environment (ex: dev-user1, dev-user2, dev-user3 etc...)
 * Deploy a CloneSquad CloudFormation template for each environment name (specify the environment name in the `GroupName` template variable)